Landscape with a View of the Sea at Sunset

 Landscape with a View of the Sea at Sunset is a pen and ink wash drawing by Flemish painter Joos de Momper.
-It was painted in 1610, and is currently housed at the British Museum in London.
+It was painted in 1610, and is now in the British Museum in London.
 The drawing is valuable in that it is the only drawing signed and dated by de Momper.

-The drawing shows a view of the sea with the setting Sun.
-A gulf with sailing boats and mountains are visible in the distance.
+The drawing shows a view of the sea with the setting sun.
+A bay with sailing boats and mountains are visible in the distance.
 The painting is bordered by two wooded flanks.
 To the right, close to the foreground, there sits a cottage facing a country road.

 The painting was acquired by the British Museum in 1824.